microsoft/vscode-docs/docs/java/java-debugging.md

 - `port` (required) - The debug port of remote debuggee.
 - `processId` - Use process picker to select a process to attach, or Process ID as integer.
   - `${command:PickJavaProcess}` - Use process picker to select a process to attach.
-  - an integer pid - Attach to the specified local process.
+  - An integer PID - Attach to the specified local process.
 - `timeout` - Time out value before reconnecting, in milliseconds (default to 30000 ms).
 - `sourcePaths` - The extra source directories of the program.
 The debugger looks for source code from project settings by default.
 This option allows the debugger to look for source code in extra directories.
 - `projectName` - The preferred project in which the debugger searches for classes.
 There could be duplicated class names in different projects.
 It is required when the workspace has multiple Java projects, otherwise the expression evaluation and conditional breakpoint may not work.
 - `stepFilters` - Skip specified classes or methods when stepping.
   - `classNameFilters` - [**Deprecated** - replaced by `skipClasses`] Skip the specified classes when stepping.
 Class names should be fully qualified.
 Wildcard is supported.
   - `skipClasses` - Skip the specified classes when stepping.
-You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, e.g. java.*, *.Foo
+You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, for example `java.*`, `*.Foo`.
   - `skipSynthetics` - Skip synthetic methods when stepping.
   - `skipStaticInitializers` - Skip static initializer methods when stepping.
   - `skipConstructors` - Skip constructor methods when stepping.

-### User Settings
+### User settings

 - `java.debug.logLevel`: Minimum level of debugger logs that are sent to VS Code, defaults to `warn`.
 - `java.debug.settings.showHex`: Show numbers in hex format in **Variables**, defaults to `false`.